urbanloon/ServiceCoverageFix-Stutter-Fix/README.md

 magnitude is outside this guarantee; vanilla's own comparator is inconsistent for NaN and does not define a reproducible total order for that input.

 Harmony 2.2.2 is packaged privately.
-The old DependencyPack subscription is not required.

 ## Build and test